Home > Clinics > Prostate Clinic > Prostate Cancer Screening and Investigations

 - PCA3 Urine Test.

-These tests can help stratify the risk and guide the need for biopsy.
+These tests can help stratify prostate cancer risk and guide the need for biopsy.

 5. Bone Scan and CT Scan

-In cases where prostate cancer is suspected to be advanced, imaging such as a bone scan or CT scan may be performed to check for metastasis.
+In cases where prostate cancer is suspected to be advanced, imaging such as a bone scan or CT scan may be performed to check for metastasis and assess the spread of prostate cancer cells.

 Treatment Pathways Following Diagnosis

-If prostate cancer is confirmed, the management approach depends on the stage and aggressiveness of the disease:
+If a prostate cancer diagnosis is confirmed, the management approach depends on the stage and aggressiveness of the disease:

-- Active Surveillance: For low-risk cancers, monitoring with regular PSA tests and MRIs.
+- Active Surveillance: For low-risk cancers, monitoring with regular PSA tests and MRI scans.

-- Radical Prostatectomy: Surgical removal of the prostate, often performed robotically.
+- Radical Prostatectomy: Surgical removal of the prostate gland, often performed robotically.

-- Radiotherapy: Targeted radiation to eliminate cancer cells.
+- Radiotherapy: Targeted radiation to eliminate prostate cancer cells.

 - Hormone Therapy: Used to reduce testosterone levels that fuel cancer growth.